Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-24-alien-world.md

 Powell perched on the edge of it.
 "General Tremblay just got back to me about our Gaoian friends visiting Earth." he said.
 Adam shot a glance at Regaari, who nodded.
 "It’s all gone a bit political, he says, and he wants to know how soon we can make it happen wi’out compromising on safety."

-"Sir… so soon?"
+"Sir... so soon?"
 Rebar asked.
 The men disentangled themselves and settled into an alert posture, engaged with the conversation.

 Powell admitted a small twitch of frustration, which coming from him was a sure sign of stress, along with his thickened accent.
 "Ambassador Hussein got involved.
 Dunno why, an’ I wasn’t told."